mintyfresh8188/intersex101/J124DATAPROJECT.md

 <h1> More common and more normal than you think!<h1></h1>

 One of the numbers commonly cited regarding the occurrence of DSDs/intersex conditions is 1.7%, but this is an estimate and it is frequently debated.
 Some researchers argue that it’s much rarer, occurring at a rate of 1 out of 10K, and have defined DSD as only those with ambiguous genitalia.
 These are some huge differences in estimation, and it does not help that over 70% of those with a DSD do not receive a specific or accurate diagnosis.
 Therefore, we will take to a random population sample who have submitted their human genome data to look for incidence of likely DSDs, even if they were not reported as a DSD.
 A difference of sex development, as mentioned previously, is described as a congenital and significant difference to the chromosomes, gonads, internal reproductive organs, genitalia and sex hormone profile.
+For clarification on what a difference of sex development (DSD) is, please see intro_to_intersex.md

 Please see the following data sets ([Metabolic/endocrine](https://docs.google.com/spreadsheets/d/1nHf8PCyWy6gkThjWqF-zYtcfCAEmWUd1Nw6b0_VVYiw/edit?usp=sharing), [Genitourinary](https://docs.google.com/spreadsheets/d/1NK2SI2D9rT_PLKmwx6USzkI4F67nc5rNxU2UWIhBeyQ/edit?usp=sharing), [Congenital Anomalies](https://docs.google.com/spreadsheets/d/1Tbiw5fOCp2FcRPI4dXsR_QukCyJPl1IsD4nonKkdVd8/edit?usp=sharing)) for the raw data and tables made for analysis.

 Some questions answered by this data analysis will be:

-What is the total amount of unique respondents across the three data sets?
+*What is the total amount of unique respondents across the three data sets?*
 1. Import CSV file into Google Sheets
 2. Copy Column A of all sheets into a new spreadsheet into Column A of the new sheet
 3. Create pivot table
 4. Values: Count unique

-Return: 2318 unique participants
+Return: *2318 unique participants*

-How many people had a condition not otherwise listed compared to the number of people who had any diagnosis in each data set?
+*How many people had a condition not otherwise listed compared to the number of people who had any diagnosis in each data set?*

 1. Sort Data Range (advanced)
 2. First sort by Column D